Reeses Peanut Butter Chex Bars

 Prep Time: 15 minutes for mixing and layering

-Chill Time: 30–45 minutes (or 15 minutes in freezer)
+Chill Time: 30–45 minutes (or a 15-minute chill in the freezer)

 Variations